champsproject/ldds/docs/examples.rst

 .. math::
    H(x,y,z,p_x,p_y,p_z) = \dfrac{1}{2} \left( p_x^2 + p_y^2+ p_z^2 - x^2 + y^2 + z^2) \right),  \label{eqn:ham_saddle3dof}

-is the normal form of a 3 DoF system with a saddle-center-center equilibrium point at the origin.
+is the normal form of a 3 DoF system with a saddle-center-center equilibrium point at the origin (also referred to as an index-1 saddle).
 The associated equations of motion are:

 .. math::